lizzybrooks/code-based-art/week2/tutorials/API_tutorial.md

-## Using Twitter's Rest API in your Processing Sketch
+## Using Twitter's Rest API in Your Processing Sketch

 *(release info: This tutorial works for Processing 3 and Twitter 4J 4.0.4)*

 It's easy to draw with data!
 All you need to do is follow a few simple steps.

-### 1. Register as a developer with Twitter and gain access to their API
+### 1. Register as a developer with Twitter and gain access to their API.
 ##### Why do I need to register?
 Well, it's their data and they want to know who is using it and how.
 For an incomplete list of APIs that don't require authentication, check here https://shkspr.mobi/blog/2014/04/wanted-simple-apis-without-authentication/.